Does electronic smoking puff up your insurance rates? Get answers and advice from the experts at VaporFi

 The penalties assigned to smokers by insurers are steep.
 Under ObamaCare, smokers, on average, will pay 50% more than non-smokers for the same health plans due to a "tobacco surcharge" (beginning in 2015).
 And unfortunately, smokers who seek out health insurance privately will not find the situation much better outside the public marketplace.

-Inflated insurance premiums for smokers is not anything new, and it kind of makes sense considering that tobacco use greatly increases a person's susceptibility to laundry list of medical problems, including cancer, strokes and heart conditions.
+Inflated insurance premiums for smokers is not anything new, and it kind of makes sense considering that tobacco use greatly increases a person's susceptibility to laundry list of medical problems, strokes and heart conditions.
 These health issues, along with the financial strain, is giving smokers yet one more reason to switch to customizable e-cigarettes.

 Many people agree that e-cigarettes are a better alternative to tobacco products, but what about insurers?
 Keep reading to learn about how electronic smoking can impact your life, your health, and your insurance payments…